13 Care Tips After Rebonding Your Hair

 3. Avoid Accessorising

 Thirdly, do not use hair ties, clips, or even bobby pins.
-These accessories might leave your newly structured locks with unsightly creases, and you want to avoid that at any cost.
+These accessories might leave your newly structured locks with creases, and you want to avoid that at any cost.
 If your job or school demands neatly tied or pinned hair, schedule your appointment on a Friday to leave your tresses untouched over the weekend.

 6 Tips for the Next Few Months